 It is highly unlikely that you will have to go to court for a car accident case in Virginia.
 Of course, there are some exceptions, but most personal injury claims are resolved outside of the courtroom.

 When you’re injured in a wreck caused by another motorist’s negligence, your car accident lawyer will build a claim for damages and work with the at-fault party’s insurance company toward a settlement package.
-The monetary compensation should reflect all of your losses stemming from the accident, including wages, medical expenses, rehabilitation costs, pain and suffering, emotional distress, and reduced earning capacity, if any.
+The monetary compensation should reflect all of your losses from the accident, including wages, medical expenses, rehabilitation costs, pain and suffering, emotional distress, and reduced earning capacity, if any.

 The Majority of Cases Settle Outside of Court

-In situations where the defendant’s insurance provider does not agree on the settlement amount or blatantly disputes liability, your car accident case may need to go to trial.
+If the defendant’s insurance provider does not agree on the settlement amount or blatantly disputes liability, your car accident case may need to go to trial.

-A skilled legal advocate can accurately assess the value of your physical, emotional, and economic injuries, and negotiate a settlement that meets your current and long-term needs.
+A skilled legal advocate can accurately assess the value of your physical, emotional, and economic injuries and negotiate a settlement that meets your current and long-term needs.

-Why do Some Cases go to Trial?
+Why do Some Cases go to trial?

 At Rutter Mills, our lawyers prepare every case as if it were going before a jury, thereby improving the odds of negotiating a proper settlement.
-By collecting police reports, witness statements, medical records, and other convincing evidence, we can advance a strong case that shows insurance companies we have the resources and skill to win in the courtroom.
+By collecting police reports, witness statements, medical records, and other convincing evidence, we can advance a strong case that shows insurance companies we have the resources and skills to win in the courtroom.

 It is not unusual for multiple rounds of settlement negotiation until both sides reach a mutually acceptable amount that is fair and just.
-Even if a case goes to trial, a settlement can occur at any point before the judge or jury’s verdict.
+Even if a case goes to trial, a settlement can occur at any point before the judge’s or jury’s verdict.